 Jewel Ashton is blackmailed by pictures that somebody took while she was kissing another woman.
-This is terrible for her as she doesn’t have enough money to pay the black mailer and if it would come out her father’s political career would be destroyed.
+This is terrible for her as she doesn’t have enough money to pay the blackmailer and if it would come out her father’s political career would be destroyed.
 Stetson Goody is amazed.
 Never has she met another woman who loves woman just like she does.

 I really liked Stetson’s unmasking at the end.
 4/5 Stars #ownvoices

-Diversity: Asian gay man, m/m couple
+Diversity: asian gay man, m/m couple

 Manu is a private detective.
 He has heard about a human trafficking ring under the Club Hell’s Kitchen.
 Even though he knows that it is dangerous, he decides to investigate this himself.
-Through sheer luck he survives that night and manages to free a few woman, but afterwards the real trouble begins.
+Through sheer luck, he survives that night and manages to free a few woman, but afterward, the real trouble begins.
 He decides to track down the man behind all this himself, even if it puts his life and his relationship with Eric at risk.